-Jill Biden sent to hospital after getting object lodged in her foot
+Jill Biden sent to hospital after getting object lodged in her foot.
+The president was by her side.

 The first lady was in Hawaii to tour a pop-up coronavirus vaccination clinic at a high school in Waipahu and to attend a barbecue with 75 service members at Joint Base Pearl Harbor-Hickam.
 It was the final stretch of her five-day trip to cheer on Team USA at the Tokyo Olympics – a trip that started with vaccination-related events in Anchorage, and ended with the trip to Hawaii.

-Jill Biden, 70, made no complaints about issues with her foot at the events or during the flight back to Joint Base Andrews.
-She even came back to the cabin to greet the press pool and thank them for their work on the trip.
+Biden, 70, made no complaints about issues with her foot at the events or during the flight back to Joint Base Andrews.
+She even came back to the cabin to greet members of the press pool and thank them for their work on the trip.

+After meeting with lawmakers about immigration, the president left the White House in Marine One just after 7 p.m. to be at the first lady’s side.
+“I’m late for a very important date” he joked, after jogging up to reporters.
+While at the hospital he walked outside to his SUV for about ten minutes to make a phone call.
+He and the first lady left the hospital at about 9:45 p.m. to return to the White House.

+The president, too, had a foot injury not long after he was elected.
+He twisted his ankle and got several fractures in his right foot while playing with his German shepherd, Major, in late November 2020.

 In April, President Biden accompanied the first lady to an outpatient center near George Washington University, where she underwent what the White House said was “a common medical procedure.”